54696d20/Aspire-With-Friends/OpenTelemetry-README.md

 ### Prometheus Not Scraping
 1. Check if services are running on expected ports
-2. Verify `/metrics` endpoint is accessible
+2. Verify `/metrics` endpoint is accessible: `curl http://localhost:5316/metrics`
 3. Check Prometheus logs for scraping errors
+4. Verify `host.docker.internal` is used in prometheus.yml for .NET services

 ### Grafana No Data
-1. Verify Prometheus datasource is configured
+1. Verify Prometheus datasource is configured with URL: `http://prometheus:9090`
-2. Check if Prometheus has data
+2. Check if Prometheus has data by querying `up` in Explore
-3. Verify time range in Grafana
+3. Verify time range in Grafana (try last 1 hour)
+4. Check if services are generating traffic

 ### Services Not Starting
-1. Check OpenTelemetry package versions
+1. Check OpenTelemetry package versions (should be 1.12.0 for core packages)
 2. Verify all required packages are installed
 3. Check service logs for configuration errors
+4. Ensure `app.MapPrometheusScrapingEndpoint()` is called in Program.cs

+### Grafana Container Issues
+1. If Grafana exits with error, check container logs
+2. Verify no conflicting volume mounts
+3. Ensure proper environment variables are set

 ## Configuration Files

 - **Prometheus**: `AspireApp.AppHost/prometheus/prometheus.yml`
-- **Grafana Datasources**: `AspireApp.AppHost/grafana/datasources/prometheus.yml`
-- **Grafana Dashboards**: `AspireApp.AppHost/grafana/dashboards/aspire-dashboard.json`
+- **Grafana Dashboards**: `AspireApp.AppHost/grafana/dashboards/`

 ## Next Steps